 - A funny safety image (The Far Side comic has many such aviation cartoons); or

-- A funny joke that communication a safety point.
+- A funny joke that communicates a safety point.

-The point here is that safety promotion and safety communication don’t have to be the serious, dry, and (unfortunately) fairly boring strategy they often are.
+The point here is that safety promotion and safety communication don’t have to be serious, dry, and (unfortunately) fairly boring strategies they often are.
 Inserting some humor into your promotion strategy is a great way to:

 - Get employees’ attention; and